Beaches around Waterford

 Dunmore beach is suitable for both, families and geologists.
 For the thrill-seeking tourist, the Dunmore East Adventure Centre offers both water and land-based activities appropriate for families, groups and individuals.

-During the summer months, Dunmore plays host to a number of popular festivals including the Festival of Food, Fish and Fun and The Waterford Triathlon both of which take place in June and the extremely popular Dunmore East Bluegrass Festival which takes place in August.
+During the summer months, Dunmore East plays host to a number of popular festivals including the Festival of Food, Fish and Fun and The Waterford Triathlon – both of which take place in June – and the extremely popular Dunmore East Bluegrass Festival takes place in August.

 The historic mining village of Bunmahon, located only 30 minutes from Waterford City, lies in the heart of the Copper Coast European Geopark.
 The Geopark gets its name from the thriving copper industry which was mined in Bunmahon, along with lead and silver, during the 1900s.

-This is a five kilometres long and sandy beach backed by sand dunes with tall cliffs at each end.
+This is a 5 kilometre-long sandy beach, backed by sand dunes with tall cliffs at each end.
 The sand dunes offer a wide range of different flora and fauna, including uncommon species.
 Bunmahon Beach is extremely popular with holidaymakers due to its picturesque golden beach and is in use all year round by surfers.